macchid/dcp-python/README.md

-# dcp-python
+# Daily Coding Problems
-My solutions to all problems I receive from Daily Coding Problem page.
+In this repository I'm going to post my solutions to the Daily Challenge I receive from [Daily Coding Problem](https://www.dailycodingproblem.com/)